 Age: Dec. at 67 (1940-2007)see more on Augie Auer

 Brian Harold Mason was a New Zealand geochemist and mineralogist who was one of the pioneers in the study of meteorites.
 Mason played a leading part in understanding the nature of the solar system through his studies of meteorites and lunar rocks.
 He also examined and classified thousands of meteorites collected from Antarctica. ...more on Wikipedia

-Birthplace: Port Chalmers, New Zealandsee more on Brian Harold Mason
+Birthplace: DVD Region 4, Port Chalmers, Oceania, New Zealandsee more on Brian Harold Mason

 Sir Charles Andrew Cotton KBE was a New Zealand geologist and geomorphologist.
 Cotton attended highschool in Christchurch at Christchurch Boys' High School, where he lost the sight in his left eye because of a schoolmate's prank.
 In 1908 Cotton graduated from the University of Otago with an MSc, with first-class honours in geology.
 Cotton was then director of the Coromandel School of Mines from 1908 to 1909, and geology lecturer Victoria University College from 1909 to 1920, when he was appointed to the newly created chair of geology.
 He retired in 1953.
 Cotton was a leading New Zealand scientist, and became an international authority on geomorphology through the publication of his books and ...more on Wikipedia